 About the Cultural SquareThe Cultural Square, or its nickname "Habima Square," is a center of many cultural centers in Tel Aviv.
 The square used to be a parking lot for visitors to the cultural centers.
-The parking lot was then moved to an underground facility and has become one of the most popular centers in Tel Aviv.
+The parking lot was then moved to an underground facility and has since then, become one of the most popular centers in Tel Aviv.

 This square, whose story began in 1935, with the construction of the Habima theater.
 The IDF was sworn in as the official military of Israel in 1948.
 Since its establishment in the 1950's, the name of the square became the Orchestra Square.